This post contains affiliate links.

 With biological glue, the entry points are all well sealed.
 With stitches or staples, there is still an entry point for the pathogen through the puncture holes being partially open because of the pulling on stitches/staples with just everyday movement.

-Will the bandage be changed and who will do it?
+Will the bandage be changed and who will do it after a total hip replacement surgery?

 The criteria for changing the bandage is usually: